 I honestly wish I had that knowledge when I was just starting out.

-It might not have changed the decisions I made but I would have better understood the tradeoffs.
+It might not have changed my decisions, but I would have better understood the tradeoffs.

-Do you know 87% of small business owners live check to check?
+Do you know 87% of small business owners live paycheck to paycheck?

 Like most things, we can apply both/and.

-We want to find ways to reinvest in the business (by the way, you can do this without raiding your profits) and living the lambo lifestyle.
+We want to find ways to reinvest in the business (by the way, you can do this without raiding your profits) and live the Lambo lifestyle.